 He has a psychology degree from Harvard and who cares but he studied improv with Second City’s Jeff Michalski and Jane Morris, Stan Wells of The Empty Stage, Cynthia Szigeti of ACME Theater, and Andy Goldberg, author of Improv Comedy.

 Ben has been helping people write books and speeches since 2002.
 His clients have been featured by Oprah, Good Morning America, The Today Show, CNN, BBC, FOX, New York Times, Los Angeles Times, Variety, and NPR.

-After launching Santa Fe Improv in 2009, Ben was been featured in IQ Magazine and Santa Fean Magazine.
+After launching Santa Fe Improv in 2009, Ben has been featured by IQ Magazine, Santa Fean Magazine, Santa Fe Reporter, KSFR, KTRC, and The Santa Fe New Mexican.
 He has taught improv workshops for The Los Alamos National Laboratory, New Mexico School For The Arts, The Georgia O’Keeffe Museum, Santa Fe University of Art and Design, The Little Theater (Los Alamos), The Box Theater (Albuquerque), and Warehouse 21.

 Kita Mehaffy, Business Manager

 Kita Mehaffy has a graduate degree in Public Administration from the University Of San Francisco and an MFA in Creative Writing from Goddard College.

 She has produced feature films and three award-winning independent short films, including The Lark Snare, winner of Best American Short at the Napa Sonoma Wine Country Film Festival.
 She has been a dramaturg for Ironweed Productions, is Touring Manager for Theater Grottesco, and is currently a dramatic editor for Clockhouse, a national literary journal.

 For information about auditions, classes, performances, and space rental, email Kita.